Chiras, Afghanistan

 The main occupation is agriculture, with most of the fertile lands lying to the west of the village and a narrow strip to the south.

 In December 1883, Chiras was the subject of a confrontation between Maimana troops and Dilawar Khan.
 Khan was forced to abandon Chiras.

 Climate

-Chiras has a humid continental climate (Köppen: Dsb) with warm, dry summers and cold, snowy winters.
+Chiras has a subarctic climate (Köppen: Dsc) with mild, dry summers and cold, snowy winters.
 The warmest month, on average, is July with an average temperature of 15.1 C. The coolest month on average is January, with an average temperature of -9.1 C.